2020 has thrown a lot of challenges – hurricanes, forest fires, protests, and let’s not forget that nasty virus that happens to be going around.

 What’s the latest challenge?
 FMCSA’s newly revised Split Sleeper Berth Provision (SBP) rule.

-First off, the old SBP rule was confusing enough – drivers could break up the 10-hour required rest period into 2 separate periods of 8 and 2 hours, excluding only the longer 8 hours in the sleeper berth (SB) period from the 14-hour shift time.
+First off, the old SBP hours of service rule was confusing enough – drivers could break up the 10-hour required rest period into 2 separate periods of 8 and 2 hours, excluding only the longer 8 hours in the sleeper berth (SB) period from the 14-hour shift time.
 The challenge for drivers was trying to figure out when their 14-hour shift time reset as they got the longer SB time “added back”.

 Enter the new SBP rule, unleashed by FMCSA onto the trucking industry on September 29, 2020: